 Any write-down for obsolescence on inventories is specifically assessed based on future marketability.
 Provision for obsolescence per 31 December 2017 reached DKK 2,725 thousand as against DKK 2,345 thousand per 30 September 2016.
-Reference is made to note 22.
+Reference is made to note 23.

-Reallocating of goodwill
+Reallocating of segments and reallocating of goodwill